Trading off $t$-Resilience for Efficiency in Asynchronous Byzantine Reliable Broadcast: Introduction

 \paragraph{Reliable broadcast in the presence of Byzantine processes} Reliable broadcast has been studied in the context of Byzantine failures since the eighties.
 A process commits a Byzantine failure if it behaves arbitrarily~\cite{LSP82,PSL80}.
 Such a behavior can be intentional (also called malicious) or the result of a transient fault which altered the content of local variables of a process, thereby modifying its intended behavior in an unpredictable way.

-An elegant algorithm, due to G. Bracha, implementing the reliable broadcast abstraction in an asynchronous system of $n$ processes, which communicate by message-passing, and where up to $t<n/3$ processes may be Byzantine is described in~\cite{B87}.
+An elegant algorithm, due to G. Bracha, implementing the reliable broadcast abstraction in an asynchronous system of $n$ processes which communicate by message-passing, and where up to $t<n/3$ processes may be Byzantine is described in~\cite{B87}.
+This algorithm is signature-free.
 It is shown in~\cite{B87,BT85} that $t<n/3$ is an upper bound on the number of Byzantine processes that can be tolerated.

-Bracha's reliable broadcast algorithm considers that a process is the sender and all non-faulty processes are the receivers.
-It is an ``echo''-based algorithm.
+Hence, Bracha's algorithm is $t$-resilience optimal.
+This algorithm is based on a ``double echo'' mechanism of the value broadcast by the sender process.
 It uses three types of messages, requires three consecutive communication steps, and $(n-1)+2n(n-1)=2n^2-n-1$ underlying messages.

-\paragraph{Content of the paper} This paper presents a new Byzantine-tolerant reliable broadcast algorithm, which is particularly efficient.
-Like Bracha's algorithm, this algorithm is signature-free, and optimal from a resilience point of view, namely, it requires $t<n/3$.
-When compared to other algorithms, this algorithm uses only two types of message, two consecutive communication steps, and $(n-1)+n(n-1)=n^2-1$ underlying messages.
-Another noteworthy feature of the algorithm lies in its simplicity, which rests on an appropriate constraint used to forward messages.
+\paragraph{Content of the paper} This paper presents a new signature-free Byzantine-tolerant reliable broadcast algorithm, which uses only two message types, two consecutive communication steps, and $(n-1)+n(n-1)=n^2-1$ underlying messages.
+This gain, with respect Bracha's algorithm, in both the time and the number of messages, is obtained with a weaker $t$-resilience requirement, namely $t<n/5$ instead of $t<n/3$.
+This shows an interesting tradeoff between communication cost (number of communication steps\footnote{The number of different message types is always the same as the number of communication steps.
+This is needed to associate the appropriate processing to each message.} and the number of messages) on one side, and fault-resilience on the other side (see Table~\ref{comparison}).